-Mary is a Ph.D. candidate in Anthropology.
-Her research explores race, class and gender in South Africa through the lens of advertising and branding, which she draws on in fostering diversity and creating an inclusive classroom.
-She has taught in multiple university contexts in both the US and South Africa in the disciplines of anthropology, ethnomusicology, as well as in the Core at the University of Chicago, and as a CCT Fellow, has particular interest in developing interdisciplinary collaborations in teaching.
+Mary is a PhD candidate in Anthropology.
+Her research explores race, class, and gender in South Africa through the lens of advertising and branding, which she draws on in fostering diversity and creating an inclusive classroom.
+She has taught in multiple university contexts in both the US and South Africa in the disciplines of anthropology, ethnomusicology, as well as in the Core at the University of Chicago.
+As a CCT Fellow, Mary has particular interest in developing interdisciplinary collaborations in teaching.

 George is a PhD candidate in the Department of Music.
 As a performer, he has played the viola in orchestras and chamber ensembles, directed and sung in chamber and concert choirs, and currently sings in the Early Music Ensemble.
 His dissertation project is on the analysis of new and experimental musical repertories from interdisciplinary perspectives, with a particular interest in conceptualism in music and the visual arts.
 As a CCT fellow, George is committed to fostering inclusive pedagogical approaches to subjects that may seem inaccessible to students and teachers alike.
 Reading and writing in musical notation, for example, often acts as a “language barrier” to his home discipline of music theory.
 Through critical reflection on disciplinary methodology and effective use of technology in teaching practices, he hopes to help facilitate open and inclusive classrooms in music and the humanities.